-Section 16 allows the Department of Economic and Community Development to give preference to program applications from disabled veteran-owned businesses through the Small Business Express Program.
+Section 17 allows the Department of Economic and Community Development to give preference to program applications from disabled veteran-owned businesses through the Small Business Express Program.
 There is no fiscal impact as this amendment does not adjust the General Obligation bond authorizations available for the Small Business Express program.

-Section 17 results in a one-time cost of approximately \$75,000 to the University of Connecticut (UConn) to complete two studies and transfers up to \$75,000 from the Department of Veterans Affairs (DVA) to UConn in FY 26 for this purpose.
-As the studies have a due date of January 1, 2027, costs to UConn could be incurred in either FY 26 or FY 27.
+Section 18 results in a one-time cost of up to \$175,000 in FY 26 to the University of Connecticut to complete two studies, and transfers up to \$75,000 from DVA to UConn in FY 26.

-The section requires UConn to conduct two studies concerning: (1) the state and town impacts of adjusting various property tax exemptions and limiting eligibility for such exemptions; and (2) municipal assistance to veterans, with findings and recommendations specific to each municipality.
-Given the timing and scope of the two studies, it is anticipated that UConn would incur a cost of approximately \$75,000 across FY 26 and FY 27 to conduct the studies.
+The section requires UConn to conduct two studies concerning: (1) the state and town impacts of raising various property tax exemptions and limiting eligibility for such exemptions; and (2) municipal assistance to veterans, with findings and recommendations specific to each municipality.
+Given the timing and scope of the two studies, it is anticipated that UConn would incur a cost of up to \$175,000 in FY 26 conduct the study.

 The section transfers up to \$75,000 from DVA to UConn to support activities related to these studies.
-This transfer is anticipated to cover the associated costs to UConn.